EduardoRFS/reason-mobile/README.md

 ### Linux Musl

-For macOS you should follow this `https://github.com/FiloSottile/homebrew-musl-cross` For Linux installing the `http://musl.cc/` toolchain should be enough
+For macOS you should follow this `https://github.com/FiloSottile/homebrew-musl-cross` If you have `aarch64-linux-musl-gcc`, `linux.musl.arm64` should work If you have `x86_64-linux-musl-gcc`, `linux.musl.x86_64` should work

-If you have `aarch64-linux-musl-gcc`, `linux.musl.arm64` should work If you have `x86_64-linux-musl-gcc`, `linux.musl.x86_64` should work
+For Linux both should work out of the box, as it will download the toolchain from `https://musl.cc/`

 ## What it is